hammerlab/guacamole/README.md

 This calls germline and somatic variants from some small test BAMs using the *joint-caller* variant caller, which can works with any number of tumor/normal samples from the same patient.
-It takes around 2 minutes to run on my 2015 MacBook.
+It takes around 2 minutes to run on my 3.1 GHz, 16gb memory Macbook.

 Try
 ```